Geological-Survey-of-Western-Australia/atratus/docs/getting_started_developer.md

 # activate our envioronment
 > ./.venv/Scripts/activate # activate our venv

-# install our requirements + any new dependencies we might be testing
-> pip install -r requirements.txt

-# perform an editable install, which tells our venv to track chaned models.
+# perform an editable install, which tells our venv to track chaned models, it also installs all package dependencies.
 > pip install -e .
 ```
 **NOTE - If you use jupyter notebooks in the development process you may need to routinely restart the kernel so any edits can be loaded into the kernel session.**